How Did We Get Out?

 -The article, "Tithe Spy" proving invasion of tithing records.

 -An article on a study of the tithing doctrine.
-The researcher was fired after he found the truth the cult hated.
+The researcher was fired after

 -The whole hullabaloo about accreditation.
 Remember the flip-flops?